alexmerkertls/ach-reader/README.md

 Opens a file selection dialog that allows you to select an ACH file to load.
 The file is loaded upon confirmation.

+### New File

+Creates a new file will no transactions.

 ### Reload File

 Reloads the selected file from your machine.